Copyright © 2006 W3C® (MIT, ERCIM, Keio), All Rights Reserved. W3C liability, trademark and document use rules apply.

 ECMAScript, omitting the nsresolver argument in either the

-or matchAll
+match or matchAll method must

 return the same result as if the method was called with the

-nsresolver argument being null
+nsresolver argument being null.

-Extensions to the DocumentSelector
+Extensions to the DocumentSelector interface are reserved

 for future work by the Web APIs WG.
 WGs besides the Web APIs WG